mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## TypeScript Configuration

 The file `tsconfig.json` contains configuration options for the TypeScript compiler.
-It is only used when `tsc` is run with no specified input files, which compiles all TypeScript files in a project.
+It is only used when `tsc` is run with no specified input files.
+In this case `tsc` compiles all TypeScript files in the project.

 Some top-level properties are `compilerOptions` and `include`.
 Others include `compileOnSave`, `exclude`, `extends`, and `files`.